Hiring a real estate agent in California can be frustrating. So what are the steps on how to find a good real estate agent in California?

 This Is Where Low Priced Isn’t Always The Best

-Often times the Central Valley California home sellers want to go with the lowest priced option.
+Often times California California home sellers want to go with the lowest priced option.

 Heck, when you look at the numbers… if a real estate agent is earning 3% on a $100,000 sale… that’s $3,000 in fees just to 1 real estate agent (usually both agents representing the buyer and the seller earn commission)… it isn’t cheap.
 But just really do your research before you go with a cut rate agent or a flat fee agent… because that usually means that the service you’re getting is also a lower level service.

-Some of the best real estate agents in the Central Valley have great marketing systems and are able to sell homes faster and for higher prices.
+Some of the best real estate agents in California have great marketing systems and are able to sell homes faster and for higher prices.
 So even if you find someone to sell your house at a 1.5% fee… look long and hard at whether you’ll be saving money long term.